greenriver/hmis-warehouse/docs/developer-networking.md

 ```

 ## Certificate
-We'll generate a self-signed certificates for traefix to serve our site over ssl.
-Before you begin this, make sure you have pulled down the Virtual-Machines repo or have a traefik proxy up and running.
+We'll generate a self-signed certificates for traefik to serve our site over ssl.
+Before you begin this, make sure you have an installation of the [traefik proxy](http://traefik.io) up and running.
 ```
-cd [virtual-machines repo]/traefik/tools/certs
+cd <path_to_traefik_installation>/tools/certs
 cat > openssl.cnf <<-EOF
   [req]
   distinguished_name = req_distinguished_name